 - DO stay in your vehicle.
 Unlike a situation with a tornado, a truck or tractor can provide better protection that lying exposed in a field.

-Flooding was responsible for $2.7 billion in property damage in 2015.
+Intensifying rainfall has caused nearly $75 billion in flood damage in the U.S. in the past three decades.
 Never underestimate the power of water!
 Floods can be sudden and powerful, giving you little time to prepare.
 If you are confronted with flash flooding, there are a few tips to keep in mind: